stacks-network/docs/src/pages/stacks-wallet/overview.md

 Every wallet has one or more cryptocurrency addresses.
 An address is similar to an account number, it is public and will be used by others to send tokens to you.
 Each address has a corresponding private key, which is used to sign outgoing transactions from your account.
 The wallet software securely manages this private key for you.
-When setting up a new wallet (when not using a hardware wallet), you will be asked to write down a seed phrase.
+When setting up a new wallet (and not using a hardware wallet), you will be asked to write down a seed phrase.
 This seed phrase is the equivalent of your private key.
 You should keep it safe and **never reveal it to anyone.**